 One finding emerging from this work is that farms with deeper bedding had more favorable udder hygiene metrics (deeper bedding begets cleaner cows).
 When comparing farms that housed cows with a deep bedding system (deeply-bedded stalls or a bedded pack) to those that housed cows on stalls with a smaller amount of bedding (over a mattress or concrete surface), the deeply-bedded systems tended to have better hygiene scores.
-This agrees with previous observational field studies of freestall barns, including: Cook et al. 2016 prevalence of dirty udders was 13% lower for farms using deep bedding vs. stalls with mats), de Vries et al. 2015 deep-bedding vs. mat/mattress reduced the likelihood of a cow having a dirty hindquarter by half), and Robles et al. 2020 farms with mattress-based stalls had a higher prevalence of cows with dirty upper legs/flanks vs. those using a deep bedding system, often inorganic sand).
-In contrast, an experimental study looking at the effect of bedding depth in tiestalls over 28-day periods found no difference between leg, flank, and udder hygiene of cows using deeply-bedded stalls (14 cm) and the control treatment (2-3 cm; Wolfe et al., 2018.
+This agrees with previous observational field studies of FS barns, including: Cook et al. 2016 prevalence of dirty udders was 13% lower for farms using deep bedding vs. stalls with mats), de Vries et al. 2015 deep-bedding vs. mat/mattress reduced the likelihood of a cow having a dirty hindquarter by half), and Robles et al. 2020 farms with mattress-based stalls had a higher prevalence of cows with dirty upper legs/flanks vs. those using a deep bedding system, often inorganic sand).
+In contrast, an experimental study looking at the effect of bedding depth in TS over 28-day periods found no difference between leg, flank, and udder hygiene of cows using deeply-bedded stalls (14 cm) and the control treatment (2-3 cm; Wolfe et al., 2018.

-Beyond comparing udder hygiene of cows housed on a deep-bedding system to cows that were not, there was a linear association between bedding depth (depth of bedded pack, depth of bedding in freestalls and tiestalls) and hygiene score.
+Beyond comparing udder hygiene of cows housed on a deep-bedding system to cows that were not, there was a linear association between bedding depth (depth of bedded pack, depth of bedding in FS and TS) and hygiene score.
 As the measured height of bedding got deeper (height of bedded pack, or amount of bedding material in stall), cows tended to have cleaner udders.
-To the best of our knowledge, work exploring this direct relationship between measured bedding depth and hygiene is limited to a single study by de Vries et al. 2015, who found no relationship between prevalence of dirty hindquarters and three different freestall bedding height groups (<0.56 cm, 0.56–1.75 cm, >1.75 cm).
-In our study, this relationship between bedding depth and udder hygiene was especially strong for bedded packs, despite the limited sample size of five herds.
+To the best of our knowledge, work exploring this direct relationship between measured bedding depth and hygiene is limited to a single study by de Vries et al. 2015, who found no relationship between prevalence of dirty hindquarters and three different FS bedding height groups (<0.56 cm, 0.56–1.75 cm, >1.75 cm).
+In our study, this relationship between bedding depth and udder hygiene was especially strong for BP, despite the limited sample size of five herds.
 To the best of our knowledge, this specific association has not previously been explored for bedded pack herds.
 There is clearly opportunity for future research looking at this relationship between increased amount of bedding used in deep-bedded systems (or more deeply-bedded stalls) and the benefit of improved udder hygiene and milk quality.

 Multiple measures of udder health in this study were associated with udder hygiene, in accordance with the well-supported tenet that better cow hygiene is associated with better milk quality (cleaner cows beget better milk).
-The association between hygiene and udder health has been well-documented, both at the cow level (for IMI presence: de Pinho et al. 2012 for SCS/SCC: Reneau et al. 2005 Dohmen et al. 2010 and Sant’anna et al. 2011 for both SCS and IMI: Schreiner and Ruegg, 2003 and at the herd-level (BTSCC: Barkema et al. 1998 new IMI rate: Cook et al. 2002; average herd SCC, incidence clinical mastitis, and % new high SCC: Dohmen et al. 2010.
+The association between hygiene and udder health has been well-documented, both at the cow level (for IMI presence: de Pinho et al. 2012; for SCS/SCC: Reneau et al. 2005, Dohmen et al. 2010, and Sant’anna et al. 2011; for both SCS and IMI: Schreiner and Ruegg, 2003) and at the herd-level (BTSCC: Barkema et al. 1998; new IMI rate: Cook et al. 2002; average herd SCC, incidence clinical mastitis, and % new high SCC: Dohmen et al. 2010).
 Of particular relevance to the current work, a study carried out on three bedded pack farms in Brazil found the odds of a new case of subclinical mastitis (SCC ≥200,000 cells/mL) and of a cow having subclinical mastitis on test day increased 32% and 16% for each one-unit increase in leg cleanliness score, respectively (Fávero et al., 2015).
-Curiously, although leg cleanliness score was associated with both mastitis outcomes on Brazilian bedded packs, udder hygiene score was not.
+Curiously, although leg cleanliness score was associated with both mastitis outcomes on Brazilian BP, udder hygiene score was not.